 George Ford and Jamie George to co-captain 36-man England squad on summer tour of Argentina and USA

-Steve Borthwick names 10 uncapped players in squad for summer tour of Argentina and USA; watch England's two-Test series against Argentina live on Sky Sports
+Steve Borthwick names 10 uncapped players in squad for summer tour of Argentina and USA; Immanuel Feyi-Waboso is included despite being banned for the first two games; watch England's two-Test series against Argentina live on Sky Sports

 Jamie George and George Ford will co-captain a 36-man England squad that features 10 uncapped players on this summer's tour to Argentina and the USA.